0

 LLLT follows a "Goldilocks curve":

-• Too much light = cells become stressed and the benefits disappear.
+• Too much light = cells become stressed and the benefits can diminish.

 Overall Conclusion

-Red-light therapy works best when the right wavelengths and doses are used consistently.
-When optimized, LLLT is a safe, non-invasive way to stimulate collagen and reduce signs of aging.
+Red-light therapy appears to work best when the right wavelengths and exposure levels are used consistently.
+When optimized, LLLT is a non-invasive approach to supporting the skin's natural collagen activity and helping skin look more youthful over time.

 Microneedling as Collagen Induction Therapy